YottaDB/YDBDoc/MessageRecovery/errors.rst

 SCNDDBNOUPD
 ---------------

-SCNDDBNOUPD, Database updates not allowed on the secondary
+SCNDDBNOUPD, Database Updates not allowed on the secondary

 Run Time Error: This indicates that updates on secondary are currently not allowed as they may lead to inconsistency between primary and secondary.